The Living Donor Liver Transplant Evaluation Process

 Within one week.
 Additional testing may be required by our transplant team upon completion of the evaluation.

-Once all required tests are completed our transplant team will meet to discuss the results and clear the donor for surgery.
-A surgery date will then be scheduled when both the recipient and donor are cleared and ready.
+Once all required tests are completed our transplant team will meet to discuss the results.

 Step 4: Scheduling the Donor Surgery

-Additional testing may be required once the results of your one-day donor evaluation are complete.
 Once all testing is complete, the donor’s case will be presented to a multidisciplinary committee.
-This committee will decide if the donor is indeed a good candidate for transplantation.
+This committee will decide if the donor is indeed a good candidate for donation.
 It is important to know that donors may be excluded at any point during the donor evaluation process.
 If you still wish to proceed, upon completion of testing and approval from the committee, a surgical date will be set in preparation for the transplant.
 In most circumstances, the transplant is scheduled four to six weeks in advance.
-This allows you to arrange time away from work, child care, school schedules and other daily responsibilities.
+This allows you to arrange time away from work, child care, school schedules and other daily responsibilities and complete any final pre-operative appointments or testing.